rhubinak/yrno-search/README.md

 # yrno-search
-WebExtension which adds a search engine that searches yr.no (weather)
+WebExtension which adds a search engine that searches yr.no (weather).
+Inspired by https://addons.thunderbird.net/en-us/firefox/addon/yrno/